bmd007/wonderland/README.md

     * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
     * complete person_profile app
     * publish logs into elastic search as application_log index
-    * add an application that is based on micro_profile
+    * add an application that is based on DDD or try to apply DDDs concepts to the whole system (Its alraedy somehow there but not completely)

 ## Bounded contexts and Teams > ? <